APANO Staff

 Summer Cha

 Summer first started working as a receptionist and has worked her way up to be a Lead Employment Specialist with Express Employment Professionals before joining APANO.
 She has 10 years of HR knowledge and experience.
 She is thrilled to have the opportunity to work closely with various HR teams from different industries.
 Summer finds success through partnering with hiring managers to determine staffing needs leading to place the right candidate with the right company.
 She acts as a liaison between employees and managers.
-Her extensive background as a life insurance agent has broaden her lens to community issues and finding solutions.
+Her extensive background as a life insurance agent has broadened her lens to community issues and finding solutions.
 With her knowledge she wants to make an impact in people’s lives and share resources to those who are in need.
 Summer believes in doing the right things for the right reasons.
 Summer is friendly and always acts with a sense of urgency adhering to applicable laws and policies.
 She is passionate about her community and will give with kindness.

 Planning & Workforce Development